-Yesterday, Microsoft announced that it is adding a new feature, Sign Language View in Public Preview to Microsoft Teams to further elevate the meeting experience.
+Yesterday, Microsoft Teams added a new feature, Sign Language View in Public Preview.
 The Microsoft Teams Calling, Meeting, and Devices team has been working on creating “a best-in-class experience” for users with hearing impairment.

 The team’s efforts were majorly community-driven, as they depended on feedback from affected parties and incorporated the concerns and needs they highlighted into the design rather than building it from scratch without consulting users of the end product.

 While the team is still in the process of improving the overall meeting experience for the Deaf and Hard of Hearing (D/HH) community, they have made a new entry that has gotten them a step closer.

 Sign Language View, which will enable you to prioritize up to two other participants’ videos so they stay visible and in a consistent location throughout the meeting.

 With this feature in place, both interpreters’ and other signers’ video feeds will be placed in a consistent location and the video feeds will also be sizable enough or sign language to be visible.